Ex0nl/E-Sploit/README.md

 Cons:
 - Buttons aren't toggle
 - Jump Power change doesn't work (i think) because I was too dumb and lazy to add that somehow
+- Script editor isn't really an editor.
+There's no syntax clarifications.
+I don't recommend using it to write scripts inside of it directly, even though it would technically work.
+It's just not the best way to write scripts